Is GitHub's Copilot as Bad as Humans at Introducing Vulnerabilities in Code?: Abstract

 \section{Abstract}

-\textit{Background/Context:} Several advances in deep learning have been successfully applied to the software development process.
-Of recent interest is the use of neural language models to build tools that can assist in writing code.
-There is a growing body of work to evaluate these tools and their underlying language models.
-We aim to contribute to this line of research via a comparative empirical analysis of these tools and language models from a security perspective.
-For the rest of this paper, we use CGT (Code Generation Tool) to refer to language models as well as other tools, such as Copilot, that are built with language models.
+{ Several advances in deep learning have been successfully applied to the software development process.
+Of recent interest is the use of neural language models to build tools, such as Copilot, that assist in writing code.
+In this paper we perform a comparative empirical analysis of Copilot-generated code from a security perspective.

-\textit{Objective/Aim:} The aim of this study is to compare the performance of one CGT, Copilot, with the performance of human developers.
-Specifically, we investigate whether Copilot is just as likely to introduce the same software vulnerabilities as human developers.
+The aim of this study is to determine if Copilot is as bad as human developers.
+We investigate whether Copilot is just as likely to introduce the same software vulnerabilities as human developers.